devo002/Voice_booking_Crew/README.md

 bookings (the original time and the "corrected" one) while only ever being told about the second.
-Not yet fixed; the fix is to make `book_slot` idempotent (e.g. check-then-book keyed so a retry with identical arguments is a no-op) or move the guardrail's retry outside the side-effecting call entirely.
+Not yet fixed; the fix is to make `book_slot` idempotent (e.g. check-then-book keyed so a retry with identical arguments is a no-op) or move the retry outside the side-effecting call entirely.

 ### Missing required fields: refuse, don't invent